 Ref: Trips and Visits Policy Type: Policy

-Version: 08 Owner: Headteacher
+Version: 09 Owner: Headteacher

-Date: March 2024 Status: Curriculum Committee Approved
+Date: March 2025 Status: Curriculum Committee Approved

-- 11.5 In the absence of the assurances set out above, the Visit Leader should seek information from similar groups that have recently visited the venue, as well as make contact with a reputable organisation such as The Tourist Board. - 11.6 Visit Leaders should use a preliminary visit to address the following questions: - Will the venue be suitable to meet the planned learning objectives? - What will the conditions of daylight, temperature, weather etc. be like on the day and will it differ significantly from the pre visit? - Will there be an understanding that under-foot conditions may be different? - Is there sufficient knowledge and understanding of the venue and activities to enable the Visit Leader to feel confident when visit planning? - Is there sufficient familiarity with the venue to enable risk management issues to be addressed (including proximity to First Aid facilities)? - Will the venue be able to cater for the full range of group needs, including any special needs? - Will the group need any specialist equipment? - Is there a staff training issue that should be addressed? - Will pupils need to be prepared or trained? - Is there an opportunity to discuss with providers a clarification of the duty of care? - 11.7 Where a preliminary visit is not practicable, the Visit Leader should give special consideration as to how they will gather sufficient information to make an adequate assessment for their risk management and other issues. - 11.8 The External Provider Health and Safety Questionnaire (available from KAHSC) is a useful tool in these circumstances.
-Visit Leaders can assess completed forms as adequate or not, but where there is any doubt further advice can be sought from KAHSC. - 11.9 Providers only have to complete one External Provider Health and Safety Questionnaire per year.
-KAHSC maintains a list of providers who have completed this questionnaire.
+- 11.3 When choosing a provider who makes a 'Management Statement of Competence' (sometimes called a 'Risk Management Summary') the statement should describe: - whether they are accredited by any body - how their staff are competent - what risk management is carried out e.g. risk assessments - what child protection is in place - insurance limits - 11.4 Often these statements will also include: - fire protection - security - supervision e.g. handover - transport (where applicable) - accommodation (where applicable) - 11.5 In the absence of the assurances set out above, the Visit Leader should seek information from similar groups that have recently visited the venue, as well as make contact with a reputable organisation such as The Tourist Board. - 11.6 Visit Leaders should use a preliminary visit to address the following questions: - Will the venue be suitable to meet the planned learning objectives? - What will the conditions of daylight, temperature, weather etc. be like on the day and will it differ significantly from the pre visit? - Will there be an understanding that under-foot conditions may be different? - Is there sufficient knowledge and understanding of the venue and activities to enable the Visit Leader to feel confident when visit planning? - Is there sufficient familiarity with the venue to enable risk management issues to be addressed (including proximity to First Aid facilities)? - Will the venue be able to cater for the full range of group needs, including any special needs? - Will the group need any specialist equipment? - Is there a staff training issue that should be addressed? - Will pupils need to be prepared or trained? - Is there an opportunity to discuss with providers a clarification of the duty of care? - 11.7 Where a preliminary visit is not practicable, the Visit Leader should give special consideration as to how they will gather sufficient information to make an adequate assessment for their risk management and other issues.